Academic Title:

 Biosketch

-Dr. Sztein joined the Center for Vaccine Development (CVD) in 1989 as Chief of the Cellular Immunology and Flow Cytometry Section.
+Dr. Sztein joined the Center for Vaccine Development and Global Health (CVD) in 1989 as Chief of the Cellular Immunology Section and Flow Cytometry Section and Director of the Flow Cytometry Core Facility.
 He became a Professor (tenured) in the Dept. Pediatrics, UMSOM in 1996.
 In 2002 He established the Immunology Group at the Center for Vaccine Development (CVD-IG), University of Maryland, to centralize and expand interdisciplinary efforts in translational research with the ultimate goal of accelerating vaccine development.
-In 2010 he became the Associate Director for Immunologic Research at the CVD.
+In 2010 he became the Associate Director for Immunologic Research at the CVD and in 2018 Associate Director for Basic and Translational Research and member of the Executive Committee, CVD.
+In 2019, Dr. Sztein joined University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) Program in Oncology as a Tumor Immunology and Immunotherapy Program Faculty Member and as the Co-Directo of the UMGCCC Flow Cytometry Shared Resource (FCSR).

 Dr. Sztein is an accomplished investigator in the area of immunology of infectious diseases and cytokine immunobiology.
-As author and/or co-author of 194 peer-reviewed scientific articles and 36 chapters, meeting reports and monographs, Dr. Sztein is a recognized international authority in the human host systemic and mucosal immune response to vaccination (with or without adjuvants) and the identification of immunological mechanisms of protection from infection in human and animal models, particularly in the field of infectious enteric diseases (e.g., those caused by S. Typhi S. Paratyphi A and B, Shigella).
-Other areas of interest include studies of humoral, cell-mediated (CMI) and innate immunity in volunteers and animals exposed to wild-type organisms or immunized with candidate vaccines against malaria, influenza, tularemia, hepatitis, H. pylori, and, more recently, Dengue virus, Enterotoxigenic E. coli (ETEC) and Ebola.
-Finally, Dr. Sztein’s group is also involved, in collaboration with Dr. Fraser, on the study of the effects of the gut microbiome on the human host response to vaccination and/or exposure to wild-type enteric pathogens.
+As author and/or co-author of 265 peer-reviewed scientific articles and 36 chapters, meeting reports and monographs, Dr. Sztein is a recognized international authority in the human host systemic and mucosal immune response to vaccination (with or without adjuvants) and the identification of immunological mechanisms of protection from infection in human and animal models, particularly in the field of infectious enteric diseases (e.g., those caused by S. Typhi, S. Paratyphi A and B, Shigella).
+Other areas of interest include studies of humoral, cell-mediated (CMI) and innate immunity in animals and volunteers exposed to wild-type organisms or immunized with candidate vaccines against malaria, influenza, tularemia, hepatitis, H. pylori, Dengue virus, Enterotoxigenic E. coli (ETEC), Ebola and COVID-19.
+Finally, Dr. Sztein’s group is also involved on studies on the effect of the gut microbiome on the human host response to vaccination and/or exposure to wild-type enteric pathogens.

 Research/Clinical Keywords

-Salmonella Typhi, Salmonella Paratyphi, Shigella, Plasmodium falciparum, malaria, Francisella tularensis, tularemia, Enterotoxigenic E. coli (ETEC), Dengue, Ebola, H. pylori, microbiome, mucosal immunity, T cytotoxic cells, T helper cells, mucosal associated invariant T cells (MAIT), innate immunity, macrophages, controlled human infection models, non-human primates.
+Vaccines, Salmonella Typhi, Salmonella Paratyphi, Shigella, Plasmodium falciparum, malaria, Francisella tularensis, tularemia, Enterotoxigenic E. coli (ETEC), Dengue, Ebola, H. pylori, microbiome, mucosal immunity, T cytotoxic cells, T helper cells, mucosal associated invariant T cells (MAIT), humoral immunity, innate immunity, macrophages, controlled human infection models, non-human primates, pre-clinical models.

 Highlighted Publications